vaibhavkmathur/modproject/README.md

 # Management of Organizational Data

 - This project is done with a B2B e commerce retail partner to design their database
-- We sql sql to identify key business insights and proposed a dashboard solution to the client
+- We used sql to identify key business insights and proposed a dashboard solution to the client

 ## Steps
 - Step 1: Gathered business requirements in 3 rounds of interactions with key team members